jesperancinha/whiskers-kotlin-native/docs/good.story/good.story.chapter.2.md

 As the night moved on and the sun rose, Lucy took further a nice rest and at around 10, she was already doing her groceries in the supermarket close to her on the island.
-As she went into the small supermarket she met an old friend called `Ursi Tursi Lursi`. `Lursi` was a strange man with a peculiar moustache.
-Like `Lucy`, `Lursi` was also a foreigner in Portugal.
+As she went into the small supermarket she met an old friend called `Lars Pereira`. `Lars` was a strange man with a peculiar moustache.
+Like `Lucy`, `Lars` was also a foreigner in Portugal.
 He came from `Switzerland` and he, unlike Lucy, was only in `Armona` for holidays.
 Every single summer he would come back to relax.
-With a curly moustache reminding ourselves of a very sophisticated Viking, `Lursi` was always nice to speak to.
+With a curly moustache reminding ourselves of a very sophisticated Viking, `Lars` was always nice to speak to.
 Lucy always saw in him an old friend.
 As they were talking over how great it was to live on that island, the cultura and the portuguese traditions, a red cat came along.
-It was a very friendly cat that reminded Lucy of something she never told `Lursi`.
+It was a very friendly cat that reminded Lucy of something she never told `Lars`.

 Back in Holland, more specifically in `Nieuwegein`, Lucy once had an assignment to install some sensors in a building.
 At that time something was constantly failing in the software project she was involved in.
 Nobody could figure out what